rsearch-labs/RSearchLabs101/faqs/1-whygithub.md

 Showcase your projects and let any developer accross continents, time lines and ethnicity critique, review and provide suggestions and improvements.

+Get a chance to try vast list of tools that GitHub support for task related (but not limited) to, project manageent, CD/CI, analytics, and error logging.

 ## <span style="color:red">Warning</span>

 Like any thing that is made available online, it is open to exploitation.
 Be careful that company policies and private date are not compromised.